 Once again, I find this a handy last resort for some images, but I never use it early.
 Be aware that LCE can induce channel clipping if used strongly.

 Saturation (and Vibrance)

-I’m a big fan of saturation – I love bright colors in my images as much as I love great tonal range.
+I’m a big fan of saturation – I love bright colours in my images as much as I love great tonal range.
 But saturation is definitely icing – you must bake the cake to perfection before icing it.

 I can’t stress this enough – don’t saturate early!

-The recent addition of Vibrance to ACR and Photoshop is handy because it adds saturation with less risk of clipping.
-It might be “low fat” icing, but it’s still icing.
+The addition of Vibrance to ACR and Photoshop is handy because it adds saturation with less risk of clipping.
+It might be "low fat" icing, but it’s still icing.
 Bake your cake first.

 Good global enhancements don’t build great images by themselves, but they provide the solid foundations on which great images are built.